-However, no single tracer alone reliably predicts the escape of ionizing photons, underscoring the need for a framework which predicts the escape of LyC photons from all available tracers, as well as an assessment of the most important variables for tracking the escape of LyC photons, such as in \cite{Maji2022pred_LyC_fromLya,Jaskot2024multivariateLyC_lowz}.
-We have reached the point at low redshift that such multivariate predictors can be used on the appreciable sample of LCEs collated in the literature.
-It is additionally possible to apply such techniques to simulated data \citep{Rosdahl2022SPHINX_LyC_EoR,Choustikov2024LyC_tracers}.
-However, due to a lack of data as comprehensive as the LzLCS for a statistically significant population $z>2$, we are not yet at this stage at high-redshift.
+However, no single tracer alone reliably predicts the escape of ionizing photons, underscoring the need for a framework that both links the escape of LyC photons to available tracers and assesses the importance of different variables in tracking the escape of LyC photons, such as in \cite{Maji2022pred_LyC_fromLya,Jaskot2024multivariateLyC_lowz}.
+We have reached the point that such multivariate predictors can be used on the appreciable sample of low redshift LCEs collated in the literature and on simulated data \citep{Rosdahl2022SPHINX_LyC_EoR,Choustikov2024LyC_tracers}.
+However, due to a lack of data as comprehensive as the LzLCS for a statistically significant population at $z>2$, we are not yet at this stage at these redshifts.